[[Links to detailed annual Lake Steward reports are at the bottom of this page.]

 DMM - Lake System Health Program

 This program is operated by The District Municipality of Muskoka (DMM).
-For Kahshe and Bass Lakes, the DMM program consists of the following activities which are conducted every other year for Kahshe and lately, every year for Bass Lake:
+For Kahshe and Bass Lakes, the DMM program consists of the following activities which have been conducted every other year for Kahshe and every third year for Bass Lake.
+However, since both lakes were identified as 'Vulnerable' under the Muskoka Official Plan, the sampling of both has been conducted annually:

-• Total phosphorus sampling conducted at two mid-lake deep water sites on Kahshe (Main and Grants Bay) and one site in Bass Lake in May.
+• Total phosphorus in water at two mid-lake deep water sites on Kahshe (Main and Grant Bay) and one site in Bass Lake in May.

-• Water sample collection for over 30 other chemical parameters at the above sites in May.
+• Water analysis for over 30 other chemical parameters at the above sites in May.

-• Secchi depth (water clarity) measurements collected in May and August at the above sites.
+• Secchi depth (water clarity) measurements in May and August at the above sites.

-• Temperature and dissolved oxygen readings collected from increasing water depths from the surface to the bottom of each lake in May and August at the above sites. and;
+• Temperature and dissolved oxygen readings from increasing water depths from the surface to the bottom of each lake in May and August at the above sites, and;

-• Benthic invertebrate monitoring of near-shore sediments of Kahshe and Bass Lakes at established reference sites in both lakes from 2012 through 2018.
-This was re-commenced in Kahshe Lake in 2021 as groundwork for a Causation Study which will be undertaken by the DMM at a later date.
+• Benthic invertebrate monitoring of near-shore sediments of Kahshe and Bass Lakes at established sites in both lakes from 2012 through 2023.

 MECP - Lake Partner Program